timdaniels1/timdaniels1/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on IndependentPHP website
+- 🔭 I’m currently working on the IndependentPHP website
 - 🌱 I’m currently learning github
 - 👯 I’m looking to collaborate on new php projects
 - 🤔 I’m looking for help with optimize php code